libuv/libuv/docs/src/tcp.rst

     Enable `TCP_NODELAY`, which disables Nagle's algorithm.

+.. c:function:: int uv_tcp_fastopen(uv_tcp_t* handle, int qlen)

+    Enable/Disable TCP Fast Open (TFO).  `qlen` is the queue length for incoming connections, TCP Fast Open is disabled when `qlen` is zero, and the specific non-zero value of `qlen` is ignored for outgoing connections.

+    The `uv_tcp_fastopen` needs to be called on the existing socket initialized by `uv_tcp_init_ex` with address family set, so the socket is created and before calling `uv_tcp_connect` for outgoing connections or `uv_tcp_listen` for incoming connections.

+    For more information on TCP FastOpen see https://lwn.net/Articles/508865/.

 .. c:function:: int uv_tcp_keepalive(uv_tcp_t* handle, int enable, unsigned int delay)

     Enable / disable TCP keep-alive. `delay` is the initial delay in seconds,